polterguy/magic/backend/files/misc/common-startup-files/default-files/functions/files/read-file.md

 - `filename` is the mandatory filename of file to load, including its path.

 **IMPORTANT** - This function can *ONLY* read text based files, such as HTML, Markdown, txt files, etc.

+**NOTICE** - After reading a file in order to change a small part of it, apply the change with the `patch-file` function.
+Use `create-file` only when replacing the entire file content.